-The gym with an individual entrance has transparent walls that bring daylight into the passages, and triplex safety glass ensures noise insulation.
+The gym with an individual entrance has transparent walls that bring daylight into the passages.
 On the ground floor there are administrative offices and rooms available for rent.
 Classrooms are located on the other three levels along the perimeter of the building.

 The eastern and western facades are made of prefabricated elements.
 The U-shape allows classrooms to have access to balconies and protects them from aggressive direct sunlight.
 The spacing of vertical facade elements of the western facade follows this principle too, as they protect classrooms from direct sunlight in the afternoon.
 The same approach is used in the northern facade as well.